Musiholic/bootcamp-project-1/README.md

 	- Looking at the top 5 notable words in each song, I analyzed the statistics of the individual words.
 	- "Love" is the most popular notable word. (top_lyrics.png)
 	- Songs that contain "Holiday" have the highest average streams. (top_streaming_words.png)
+ - # Felix Ologo-Gyan
+ - Do songs grow quickly with trends in terms of popularity
+ - The dataset was used to look at the relationships of the various variables in the columns and compared in pairs.
+To see how trends and staying on the chart affect the songs popularity scatter plots for correlation and regression to ascertain the findings were plotted.
+A correlation value of 0.57 means it is a ‘’positive moderate correlation’’ for Days against top ten chart songs and a none or very weak regression value of 0.0947.
+ - The plots also show how songs popularity are when they first get on the list and how trends fall with days going by.
+ - A summary statistics was done on the artist peak streams after merging main data with the lyrics to see the mean, median, variance, standard deviation
+ - Bar chart to show the Artist and their peak strems on the music chart